geotrev/bulba/README.md

 - `elementDidUpdate`: Called on each render after `elementDidMount`.
 This includes: when an upgraded property has been set or `requestRender` was called.

 - `elementPropertyChanged(name, oldValue, newValue)`: Called each time a property gets changed.
 Provides the property name (as a string), the old value, and the new value.
 If the old value matches the new value, this method is not triggered.
-Create a [managed property](#managed-properties) to customize this behavior.
+Create a [custom property](#custom-properties) to customize this behavior.

 - `elementAttributeChanged(name, oldValue, newValue)`: Called each time an attribute is changed.
 If the old value matches the new value, this method is not triggered.
-Call `attributeChangedCallback` directly to customize this behavior.
+Set `attributeChangedCallback` directly to customize this behavior.

-- `elementWillUnmount`: Called by `disconnectedCallback`, right before the internal DOM nodes have been cleaned up.
+- `elementWillUnmount`: Called by `disconnectedCallback`, right before the element's virtual DOM tree is cleaned up.
 Ideal for unregistering event listeners, timers, or the like.

-**Q:** "Why does `UpgradedElement` use lifecycle methods which seemingly duplicate the existing native callbacks?"

-**A:** The primary purpose, as mentioned above, is adding more fidelity to the element render/update lifecycle in general.
-Another reason is for naming consistency.
-I borrowed similar naming conventions from React as they are already established and focus around state, similar to what `UpgradedComponent` does.

 #### Using Custom Element Lifecycle Callbacks

 `UpgradedElement` piggybacks off the native lifecycle callbacks, which means if you use them, you should also call `super` to get the custom logic added by the base class. **This is especially true of `connectedCallback` and `disconnectedCallback`, which triggers the initial render and DOM cleanup steps, respectively.**

-Here's a quick reference for which lifecycle methods are dependent on the native callbacks:
+Here's a quick reference for which methods and features are dependent on the native callbacks:

 - 🚨 `connectedCallback`: **`super` required**
   - Calls `elementDidConnect`
   - Calls `elementDidMount`
+  - Also note if you override this method without super, no shadow root / styles / content will be rendered. :)
 - 🏳 `attributeChangedCallback`: `super` optional
   - Calls `elementAttributeChanged`
 - 🏳 `adoptedCallback` `super` recommended for future support